West Lakes, South Australia: Delfin Island

 A masonry sign at the entrance of Corcoran Drive from West Lakes Boulevard.
 Each of the three road entrances feature similar signage.

 Officially opened on 17 March 1978 and named after the company that developed West Lakes, Delfin Island is a 106-hectare artificial residential island and remains unique in the context of South Australian urban developments — although man-made residential islands appear in places such as the Gold Coast.
-Early concept drawings of West Lakes didn't explicitly include a residential island.
+Early concept drawings of West Lakes did not explicitly include a residential island.

 After initial earthworks and construction formed the island, two additional peninsulas were created through further excavation at the northern and southern tips of the island, resulting in more waterfront allotments.
 McDonald Grove and Martin Court service the peninsulas at the north and south of Delfin Island, respectively.

-Delfin Island is linked to the mainland by a singular road — West Lakes Boulevard – in addition to two pedestrian bridges.
+Delfin Island is linked to the mainland by a single road — West Lakes Boulevard – in addition to two pedestrian bridges.
 One on the west of the island links Bartley Terrace with Keppel Grove, and one on the east links Lochside Drive to Kerr Grove and Corcoran Drive.